diyjac/SDC-P4/README.md

 1. Change the direction of Field of View from the **ProjectionManager** source perspective to point towards the road's vanishing point dynamically as seen by the **Line** modules.
 2. Slow down **RoadManager**'s request to move up the lane line in a more controlled manner.

-The best we could do was this 5 second segment at the beginning of the harder_challenge_video:
+The best we could do was this 5-second segment at the beginning of the harder_challenge_video:

 <img src="./images/harder_challenge_video_out.gif" width=640 height=480>

 But we believe given enough time, this could be solved, but its time to go on to the next project.

 *Please Note: This video was taken about two weeks back when we were still experimenting with the harder_challenge_video.
 After updating everything to make the CLI version better for deployment, we discovered that the enhancements made no longer worked in this version of the CLI.
 We will investigate why this is the case in a later phase of development.*

 ## 7 Areas of Further Studies

 On reflection of what was learned during this project, our thoughts are we were not given enough time to do a full case study.
-There are still numerous area on lane line finding that we would still like to explore, but have to abandon due to time constrainst.
-We are trying to document as much as possible on what we have learn upto now, so we can revisit it as time permits!
+There are still numerous area on lane line finding that we would still like to explore, but have to abandon due to time constraints.
+We are trying to document as much as possible on what we have learn up to now, so we can revisit it as time permits!

 ### 7.1 Optimization

 This code was put together as an experiment/proof-of-concept, and not as something that goes into deployment.
 Quite a bit of optimization can still be done.
-We refactored this code as many as 10 times during development.
+We re-factored this code as many as 10 times during development.
 Area of improvement for optimization includes:

 1. Removing experimental code segments
-2. Remove unneed image caches
+2. Remove unneeded image caches
 3. Reduce image filter rules

 ### 7.2 Image Enhancements

 Many things can be done in this area too, especially for the harder challenge video.
 Things to consider:

 1. Gamma Correction on over exposed or under exposed images
 2. Improve contrast on low contrast images
 3. Experiment with boosting on harder challenge at low contrast areas
-4. Experiment with image inhancement in the 'birds-eye' view and warp back the correction in prespective
+4. Experiment with image enhancements in the 'birds-eye' view and warp back the correction in perspective

 ### 7.3 Directing the Field of View (FoV)

 Explore ways to control the Field of View from the transform perspective by dynamically calculating the optimal source points for finding the lane lines to:

 1. Control and isolate the areas where lane lines can be found, even on roads with high curvature
-2. Control horizonal and **vanishing point** anomalies when dealing with planar 'birds-eye' views.
+2. Control horizontal and **vanishing point** anomalies when dealing with planar 'birds-eye' views.

 ### 7.4 In Conclusion

 This has been a wonderful project, and we wish we could continue further; however, the end of the term is rapidly approaching and we need to get to Project 5!

 Cheers!